dmccleme/13-Elk-Stack-Project/README.md

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the filebeat-config file to /etc/ansible/roles/files
+- Copy the filebeat-config file to /etc/ansible/
 - Update the filebeat-config.ynl file to include the ELK-sever private IP
+- update the host file to include the webservers and the elk server
 - Run the playbook, and navigate to http://20.49.3.56:5601/app/kibana to check that the installation worked as expected.

 _TODO: Answer the following questions to fill in the blanks:_
 - _Which file is the playbook?
-Where do you copy it?_
+Where do you copy it?_/etc/ansible/elk.yml

 - _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
+How do I specify which machine to install the ELK server on versus which to install Filebeat /etc/ansible/hosts

-- _Which URL do you navigate to in order to check that the ELK server is running?
+- _Which URL do you navigate to in order to check that the ELK server is running? http://20.207.206.29:5601/app/kinana

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._